socketsupply/sockets.sh/src/docs/troubleshooting.md

 source bin/mscv-bash-env.sh
 ```

-The `bin/bootstrap.sh` shell script should work for compiling the `op` (fka `opkit`) tool.
+The `bin/bootstrap.sh` shell script should work for compiling the `ssc` tool.
-It is also recommneded to initialize this environment when building applications with `op` (`opkit`) from the CLI so
+It is also recommneded to initialize this environment when building applications
-the correct build tools can be used which ensures header and library paths for the compiler
+with `ssc` from the CLI so the correct build tools can be used which ensures
+header and library paths for the compiler

 ## Linux
 ### Build failures